elif-data/Churn-Analysis-with-R/Churn-Analysis.md

 ###

-Let’s package the above code as function.
+Let’s package the above code as a function.

 We have to pass the *col_name* parameter as *!!sym(col_name)* as we need to pass it in quotation marks when we apply the function.